joergkrause/nyaf/docs/md/docs/forms/overview.md

 this.model.scope = new Model();
 ~~~

-However, the `@ViewModel` decorator is doing exactly this for you, so in case of a new black instance there is no need to call the *scope* property.
+However, the `@ViewModel` decorator is doing exactly this for you, so in case of a new blank instance there is no need to assign a new object to the *scope* property.

 It's no necessary to keep a reference to the instance, the model binder is doing this internally for you.
 The derived class is a `Proxy`.
 If you now bind the properties using `n-bind` as described before, the model is in sync with the user interface.
 If you want to programmatically access the current state, just retrieve the model: